rademacher-p/stats-learn/README.md

 TODO: Supervised learning

-*Note*: This project is under active development at https://github.com/rademacher-p/stats-learn
+*Note*: This project is under active development

 ## Installation
 The package can be installed locally using